davidmreed/davidmreed.github.io/_drafts/ready/parent-child-soql-task-event.md

         // In production, we would use a trigger framework; this is a simple example.

         // First, iterate over the set of Tasks and look at their WhatIds.
-        // We can use the first three characters of the WhatId to identify which parent object
+        // We can use the `What.Type` field to identify which parent object
-        // it corresponds to.
+        // it corresponds to, or cast the Id to a string and check the first three characters against the object's Key Prefix
         // We'll accumulate the WhatIds in Sets to query (1) for Account and (2) for Opportunity.

         Set<Id> accountIds, oppIds;